LiveSwitch Server consists of three server components:

-- For development, you are required to set up at least one Gateway and one Media Server for your clients to get SFU or MCU connections.
+- For development, you must set up at least one Gateway and one Media Server for your clients to get SFU or MCU connections.

 Set Up a Production Environment

-For production, you are recommended to set up the following:
+For production, we recommend that you set up the following:

-- If your use case requires SIP interoperability, you need a SIP Connector.
+- A SIP connector if your use case requires SIP interoperability.

 - Allow inbound TCP traffic on port 8080 (default, configurable) for HTTP

 - Allow inbound TCP traffic on port 8443 (default, configurable) for HTTPS